Panos90/macron/slides/slide_1_modamesh_project.md

-# ModaMesh: AI-Powered Market Intelligence
+# ModaMesh™: AI-Powered Market Intelligence

 ## What We Built